-\\ The Always Confidence & Puberty Keep Going Study, March 2018; based on Canada females 16-24 years old.
-In 2016-2017, a 9th lesson plan, "Confidence" was added to this guide.
-The #LikeAGirl global initiative inspired educators worldwide to request resources that helped over 17 million students rethink and redefine common words and phrases about gender stereotypes.
+The 9th lesson plan added to this guide, "Confidence" was inspired by the P&G #LikeAGirl global initiative which was rooted in the requests by educators worldwide to help over 17 million students rethink and redefine common words and phrases about gender stereotypes.
 This lesson helps students learn about how words can harm and damage confidence.
 Understanding this will help change behaviours amongst this age group through a better knowledge of vulnerabilities.
-This lesson can be taught in both gender-segregated classes as well as in a mixed-gender setting.

 As the #LIKEAGIRL momentum continues, we are seeing its benefit in real societal changes.
-New research reveals that now 70% of young girls believe they would be more confident if they played sports.\ Formerly known as Vibrant Faces, this resource has been designed for mixed-gender classes with the intent of having open, honest discussions about why students do and don't participate in physical activity.
-The purpose of which is to increase understanding and eliminate barriers while improving body image and self-image; in doing so increase student participation in a lifetime of physical activity.
+New research reveals that now 70% of young girls believe they would be more confident if they played sports.
+Formerly known as Vibrant Faces, this resource has been designed for mixed-gender classes with the intent of having open, honest discussions about why students do and don't participate in physical activity.
+The purpose of which is to increase understanding and eliminate barriers while improving body image and self-image.
+The goal is to increase the likelihood of lifelong physical activity participation.

-In 2017-2018, a 10th lesson plan was introduced.
-"Failing is More Than Okay" helps students overcome fear of failure by helping them see the positive role that failure can play in their lives.
+The 10th lesson plan, "Failing is More Than Okay" was subsequently added to help students overcome the fear of failure by helping them see the positive role that failure can play in their lives.
 In addition to gaining wisdom and strength, the experience of failure can equip students with new skills and strategies.
-By shifting mindsets, students can consider failure as a learning opportunity, to be embraced as they grow, learn and build confidence.
+By shifting mindsets, students can consider failure as a learning opportunity to be embraced as they grow, learn and build confidence.

-FOR THIS SCHOOL YEAR, the focus has turned towards helping female students avoid missing school because they lack access to products needed to manage their periods.
-Research shows that nearly 1 in 7\\ Canadian female students are missing out on school activities, have left school early or have missed an entire school day!
-Along with these educational resources, you have received period pads to help ensure your students have the feminine care products they need to stay in school.
+Last year this program pioneered the idea of helping students avoid missing school because they lack access to products needed to manage their periods.
+Research shows that nearly 1 in 7 Canadian female students are missing out on school activities, have left school early or have missed an entire school day!
+The #endperiodpoverty initiative has inspired many schools and school boards as well as government officials to address this issue directly and establish local programs to provide access to free feminine care products at schools.